 (2) The manner in which the objection may, within the time permitted by section 9.5 of the Act, be lodged with the local government is by giving a copy of it to the CEO.

+34. Use of common seal

+A person who affixes the common seal, or a replica of the common seal, of a local government to any document except as authorised by the local government commits an offence.

+Penalty: a fine of $1 000.

-[34.
-Deleted in Gazette 30 Dec 2004 p.
-7016.]
+[Regulation 34 inserted in Gazette 27 Sep 2011 p.
+3846.]

 35. Certain persons protected from liability for wrongdoing — s.
 9.56